braheezy/prettybox-catppuccin/README.md

     vagrant up --provider libvirt

 # Demos
 Here are quick peeks into how some of the ports look.
-To be honest, some things don't look as good as they might on a host machine and I believe it's either 1) a virtualization penalty in the graphics rendering 2) Wayland.
-But then some apps look worse on X11 so you can't seem to win.
+To be honest, some things don't look as good as they might on a host machine and I believe it's either 1) a virtualization penalty in the graphics rendering or 2) Wayland...but then some apps look worse on X11 so you can't seem to win.

 - Alacritty
   ![alacritty-demo](./assets/alacritty-demo.png)